camunda/camunda-docs/docs/apis-tools/administration-api/authentication.md

 ## Built-in rate limit

-The OAuth service has a built-in rate limit of about one request per second.
-This applies to clients with the same source IP address.
+The OAuth service has a built-in rate limit of about one request per second for all clients with the same source IP address.

-The officially offered [client libraries](/docs/apis-tools/working-with-apis-tools.md) (as well as the Node.js client) have already integrated with the auth routine, handle obtaining and refreshing an access token, and make use of a local cache.
+The officially offered [client libraries](/docs/apis-tools/working-with-apis-tools.md) (as well as the Node.js and Spring clients) have already integrated with the auth routine, handle obtaining and refreshing an access token, and make use of a local cache.

-If too many token requests are executed in a short time, the client is blocked for a certain time.
-Since the access tokens have a certain validity period, they must be cached on the client side.
+If too many token requests are executed from the same source IP address in a short time, all token requests from that source IP address are blocked for a certain time.
+Since the access tokens have a 24-hour validity period, they must be cached on the client side, reused while still valid, and refreshed via a new token request once the validity period has expired.

-When the rate limit triggers, the client will receive an HTTP 429 response.
+When the rate limit is triggered, the client will receive an HTTP 429 response.
 Note the following workarounds:

-- Catch the token, as it is still valid for 24 hours.
-The official SDK already does this by default.
+- Cache the token as it is still valid for 24 hours.
+The official SDKs already do this by default.
 - Keep the SDK up to date.
 We have noted issues in older versions of the Java SDK which did not correctly cache the token.
-- Given the rate limit applies to clients with the same source IP address, be mindful of unexpected clients running within your infrastructure.
+- Given the rate limit applies to clients with the same source IP address, be mindful of:
+  - Unexpected clients running within your infrastructure.
+  - Updating all clients to use a current API key if you delete an API key and create a new one.